-Most recently, Henderson revealed her newly completed kitchen on her blog.
+Recently, Henderson revealed her recently completed kitchen on her blog.
 According to the designer, the space went through countless twists and turns to get to where it is today.
 In her words, the final space is a "rustic-modern-Scandinavian-contemporary-minimalist-kitchen."

 In a bid to be transparent, Henderson explains that the kitchen along with much of the rest of the renovations took an entire year to complete and she estimates that the cost of the kitchen alone was anywhere between $50,000 and $75,000.
 Although it was no simple project, the designer is thrilled with the results and it's easy to see why.
 The kitchen features stunning reclaimed wood elements, gorgeous fixtures, and unique lighting, all while catering to Henderson's individual needs.

 Ready to take a tour of this rustic mountain home kitchen?
 Keep scrolling for a look inside the light-filled space and for more insights from Henderson about how it all came together.